- Senior Fellow at the Freeman Spogli Institute for International Studies

 Rebuilding Leviathan, her second book project, investigated the role of political parties and party competition in the reconstruction of the post-communist state.
 Unless checked by a robust competition, democratic governing parties simultaneously rebuilt the state and ensured their own survival by building in enormous discretion into new state institutions.

-Anna's most recent book project, Nations Under God, examines why some churches have been able to wield enormous policy influence.
+Anna's third book, Nations Under God, examines why some churches have been able to wield enormous policy influence.
 Others have failed to do so, even in very religious countries.
 Where religious and national identities have historically fused, churches gained great moral authority, and subsequently covert and direct access to state institutions.
 It was this institutional access, rather than either partisan coalitions or electoral mobilization, that allowed some churches to become so powerful.

 Other areas of interest include informal institutions, the impact of European Union membership on politics in newer member countries, and the role of temporality and causal mechanisms in social science explanations.